Where to buy oven heat Shrink Plastic and how to use it - UK Seller

 So what is it?

-Well, it comes in either White or Transparent A4 Sheets that can be printed though your home inkjet printer allowing for you to print all kinds of pictures, images or designs.
+Well, it comes in White Sheets that can be printed though your home inkjet printer allowing for you to print all kinds of pictures, images or designs.

 After printing you can cut out your designs, put holes in them or shape them to whatever your requirements.